 Let’s say that you place a £10 bet on Leicester City to beat Man Utd in the Premier League and you placed your pre-match bet at odds of 4.0.

-20 minutes into the game, Leicester City score the opening goal, shortening the odds for a City win to 2.0.
-At this point, the bookmaker will offer a cash out option which takes into account your existing pre-match bet and the current odds of a Leicester City win.
+20 minutes into the game, Leicester City scores the opening goal, shortening the odds for a City win to 2.0.
+At this point, the bookmaker will offer a cash-out option which takes into account your existing pre-match bet and the current odds of a Leicester City win.

 If you decide to cash out your bet, you’d make a profit before the final whistle.

 Which bookies offer the best cash out betting?